 MDSolarSciences' SPF 50 Mineral Crème sunscreen is the most expensive of the lot, with a 1.7-ounce tube priced at $30, but there was zero trace of a whitish tint.
 The 17 percent zinc oxide, 2 percent titanium dioxide formula was thin without being runny and it absorbed well, leaving a pleasant matte finish in its wake.
 And while it didn’t perform as highly in our sun-sensitive paper test as some other finalists, it scored points for its gentle and light feel, making it a pleasure to use on faces.

 Similar to its lavender-scented counterpart, the Badger Sport Sunscreen SPF 35 wasn’t far from snatching a top spot.
-The 22.5 percent zinc oxide formula finished in the top three of our paper test, proving its high quality of coverage, but the thick lotion didn’t absorb quite as well as the lavender sunscreen and a subtle white tint remained on the skin even after waiting 10 minutes for it to fade.
+The 22.5 percent zinc oxide formula finished in the top three of our paper test, proving its high quality of coverage.
+Since it’s formulated more for surfers and less for running errands, it doesn’t absorb as well as the lavender sunscreen — it took 10 minutes for it to fade.
+On the plus side, it’s designed to last up to 80 minutes of sweating and swimming.
 Though advertised as “unscented” it had a distinct papery smell — kind of like a new paperback — that eventually faded but didn’t disappear entirely.

 Best Sunscreens: Summed Up